CreitinGameplays/geminios/README.md

 - `CONFIG_NVME_CORE=y`
 - `CONFIG_SND_HDA_INTEL=y`

-GeminiOS keeps `/etc/selinux/config` in the base rootfs with `SELINUX=enforcing`.
+GeminiOS keeps `/etc/selinux/config` in the base rootfs with `SELINUX=disabled`.
-The live ISO currently boots with `selinux=0`, and the installer writes installed systems with `SELINUX=permissive` by default after labeling.
+The live ISO currently boots with `selinux=0`, and the installer writes installed systems with `SELINUX=disabled` by default.

 ## Kernel Packages